Koenkk/zigbee2mqtt.io/docs/information/docker.md

 * `-v $(pwd)/data:/app/data`: Directory where Zigbee2mqtt stores it configuration
 * `--device=/dev/ttyACM0`: Location of adapter (e.g. CC2531)
 * `-v /run/udev:/run/udev:ro --privileged=true`: is optional, only required for autodetecting the port
+* Optional: in case your MQTT broker is running on `localhost` and is not within the same Docker network as the Zigbee2mqtt container also add `--network host \`.

 ## Updating
 To update to the latest Docker image: